-The Advocate Section is responsible for ensuring that all violations are documented.
+The Advocate Section is responsible for ensuring that all disciplinary sanctions are documented.
 This must be accomplished by written entry into the IAPro computer database.

-- 1. Only items relating to the Disciplinary Process shall be entered into the IAPro computer database.
-Oral reprimands do not have to be formally investigated.
-No further record of the Oral Reprimand need be maintained. - 2.
+- 1. Only items relating to the Disciplinary Process shall be entered into the IAPro computer database. - 2.
 An Officer's personnel record is part and parcel of the Disciplinary Process.
-However, an employee's prior record, if any, shall not be used to determine guilt for the alleged disciplinary infraction at issue.
-An officer's prior record shall be used only to determine the appropriateness of the sanction, if any is to be imposed. - 3.
+An officer's prior record shall be used to determine the appropriateness of a disciplinary sanction, if any is to be imposed. - 3.
 Commanding Officers shall ensure that copies of any Division commendations and/ or memoranda are given to the employee and placed into the employee's personnel record.
 An employee may produce these types of letters/memos during the Disciplinary Process at the Command level only to substantiate a certain level of performance.
 All letters and commendations are a permanent part of the employee's personnel file. - 4.
-The OPS Executive Officer shall insert one of the findings listed below into the IAPro computer database for all investigations involving Division personnel: - a.
-Unfounded: The investigation revealed that the alleged incident did not occur, or the named officer had no involvement with the incident. - b.
-Exonerated: An act occurred, but was justified, lawful, and proper. - c.
-Not Sustained: The investigation did not reveal sufficient evidence to clearly prove or disprove the allegations. - d.
-Sustained: The investigation disclosed sufficient evidence, by a preponderance of the evidence, to prove the allegation and the actions of the officer violated a provision of the agency's rules, policies, General Orders, regulations, or procedures.
+The Advocate Section shall enter Trial Board and Disciplinary Conference dispositions into IAPro. - 5.
+The Advocate Section is responsible for documenting any deviations from the Disciplinary Matrix.
+They shall submit monthly reports to the Commander of OPS citing all matters where there was a deviation from the Matrix.
+The reports shall be maintained at the Office of Professional Standards.